andrei-tatar/node-red-contrib-smartnora/doc/nodes/sensor/README.md

 - `online` - boolean, default: true
 - `temperature` - number - the temperature to report (in Celsius)
 - `humidity` - number - the relative humidity to report (in %)
+- `state` - string - the current state of the sensor descriptive capability if supported (Eg: *healthy*/*no carbon monoxide detected*/etc.)
+- `value` - number - the current numeric sensor value (if supported)

 Example flow:
 ```